zero-ones-given/bluetooth-gamepad-robot-firmware/README.md

 - Press the EN button on the ESP32 to enable programming mode
 - Flash and monitor: `idf.py -p /dev/cu.usbserial-0001 flash monitor` (replace the port with the appropriate one)
 - See [pairing instructions for your controller](https://bluepad32.readthedocs.io/en/stable/supported_gamepads/)
-    - If you're using a DS3 controller, find out the bluetooth mac address (should be printed out to console during startup) and use [sixaxispairer](https://github.com/user-none/sixaxispairer) or some other tool to write the mac address to the controller
+    - You can pair most controllers without manually configuring mac addresses.
+However, If you're using a *DS3 controller*, find out the bluetooth mac address (should be printed out to console during startup) and use [sixaxispairer](https://github.com/user-none/sixaxispairer) or some other tool to write the mac address to the controller
     - `./bin/sixaxispairing xx:xx:xx:xx:xx:xx`

 ## Controls